armaber/articles/NtQueryTimerResolution/usleep.md

 Lateral Exploration
 ---

 A standalone tool that searches for a symbol, as in `mov     edi,dword ptr [nt!KeTimeIncrement]`, can be built in a 2-pass:
 - disassemble the binary, either the current kernel or a memory file
 - establish the function perimeter

 The script divides the functions being disassembled on all but 1 cores, halving the time spent.

-    PS C:\> (Measure-Command { $a = .\search-symbol.ps1 -Symbol KeTimeIncrement }).TotalMinutes; $a;
+    PS C:\> (Measure-Command { $a = .\search-symbol.ps1 -Symbol KeTimeIncrement }).TotalMinutes;
     57.755151805
+    PS C:\> $a;
     "C:\WINDOWS\System32\ntoskrnl.exe" has 17849 functions.
     Found 9 matches for KeTimeIncrement
     ntoskrnl!ExQueryTimerResolution, ntoskrnl!ExSetTimerResolution,